 Thoughts on Game Development

 Game development is definitely fun, but is it important?
 Are video games beneficial to society, or do their evil by-products and side effects end up causing more harm than good?
 Is there any point in publishing a stupid time killer like Kisa?
 Game development is certainly a form of art, and as such its power cannot be disputed.
 Having said that, let’s not forget that there’s just too much junk out there!
-Indie game developers, unlike their programming relatives who are more often than not subject to corporate law, have a lonely mission of designing bold, shocking creations infused with unprecedented meaning.
+Indie game developers, unlike their programming relatives who are more often than not subject to corporate law, have a lonely mission of designing bold, shocking creations infused with unprecedented meaning (television marketing voice).

 This is just my take, you do whatever you want.
 Some may argue that video games are meant to be fun and only fun.
 This feels unjust to me: it effectively reduces yet another form of art into mere hedonism.
 In any case, there’s no one right answer here.
 If you’re in for profit go for something established.
 If you’re in for the sake of it, be eccentrically artistic.